I'm Will Meecham—disabled surgeon, trauma survivor

 Medical Informatics graduate work (no degree), University of California, San Francisco

-In my twenties, grappling with the emotional pain and mood instability that are common after formative trauma, I sought psycho-spiritual help.
+In my twenties, grappling with the emotional pain and mood instability common after formative trauma, I sought psycho-spiritual help.
 I turned to counseling, 12-step programs, and silent worship in the Quaker tradition—the religion of my ancestors.
 These resources provided vital support as I completed my biomedical education and began work as a surgeon.

 When spinal problems cut my career short, I experienced suicidal despair that gave way to ecstatic visions.
 With my conventional sense of reality shattered, I grew obsessed with spiritual philosophies and practices.
 I intensified my meditation practice and converted to Roman Catholicism.

-As my spirituality matured, I sought support in additional traditions, including Theravada Buddhism, Raja Yoga, Chinese Medicine and Taoism, non-dual spirituality, and somatic psychotherapy.
-I also completed several spiritually-oriented trainings.
+As my spirituality matured, I explored additional traditions, including Theravada Buddhism, Raja Yoga, Chinese Medicine & Taoism, non-dual spirituality, and somatic psychotherapy.
+I also completed the spiritually-oriented trainings listed below.
+At every stage, I endeavored to dovetail spiritual insights with biological understanding.
+Mindful Biology grew into being.

 spiritually-oriented training programs